onera/Cassiopee/Transform/doc2/source/Transform.rst

 ---------------------------------------

-.. py:function:: Transform.oneovern(a,(Ni,Nj,Nk))
+.. py:function:: Transform.oneovern(a, (Ni,Nj,Nk))

+    ..
+A1.O0.D1

-    Extract every Ni,Nj,Nk point in the three directions of a structured mesh a.
+    Extract every Ni,Nj,Nk points in the three directions of a structured mesh a.

     Exists also as an in-place version (_oneovern) which modifies a and returns None.